Skip to main content

 Deep-Dive Questions

-Reverse T3 (rT3) is an inactive form of thyroid hormone your body produces during stress, illness, or aggressive calorie restriction.
+Reverse T3 (rT3) is an inactive form of thyroid hormone your body produces during stress, illness, or heavy calorie restriction.
 It "blocks" the active thyroid hormone (Free T3) from working, even when your TSH and Free T4 look normal.
 High reverse T3 is one of the reasons crash dieters plateau and regain.
 We check rT3 in patients whose thyroid panel is "normal" but whose symptoms (fatigue, cold intolerance, slow metabolism) say otherwise.

 Yes, chronic stress alone can cause weight gain through several pathways.
 Cortisol drives belly fat storage, increases sugar and fat cravings, raises blood sugar, and disrupts sleep, which compounds all the other effects.
 The pattern is usually weight that piles on the belly during a high-stress period (a tough job, a divorce, a sick parent) even when food and exercise have not changed.

 Weight set point theory says your brain (specifically your hypothalamus) defends a target body weight by adjusting hunger hormones, metabolism, and non-exercise activity.
-Your set point can shift up over years from chronic high insulin, poor sleep, or stress, but it does not easily shift down with willpower alone.
+Your set point can move up over years from chronic high insulin, poor sleep, or stress, but it does not easily move down with willpower alone.
 GLP-1 medications appear to lower the set point itself, which is why people on them feel less hungry rather than just exerting more discipline.

 A DEXA scan is one of the most useful tools in metabolic medicine.
-It tells you exactly how much fat, lean muscle, and bone you have, and where the fat is sitting (visceral vs subcutaneous).
+It tells you how much fat, lean muscle, and bone you have, and where the fat is stored (visceral vs subcutaneous).
 It costs about $50 to $150 and takes 10 minutes.
 If you are over 30 and serious about long-term metabolic health, a baseline DEXA gives us a number to track that the bathroom scale never can.

 A CGM tracks your blood sugar 24 hours a day for 10 to 14 days, showing how your body responds to specific foods, meals, sleep, and stress.
 The biggest insight for most people is finding "healthy" foods that spike them hard (granola, smoothies, white rice, even some fruits).
 Once you know your personal triggers, eating choices become simpler and far more effective.
 We typically run one CGM cycle to map your patterns, not as an ongoing tool.